-ISPRA is also implementing a plan to update existing technical guides, related to the management of radioactive waste.
+ISIN is also implementing a plan to update existing technical guides, related to the management of radioactive waste.
 A guide on siting criteria of a disposal facility for low and intermediate level radioactive waste was issued in 2014.
-Other guides on waste storage facilities and decommissioning have been developed and will be issued for consultation.
+The guide for waste storage facilities will be issued soon.
+Other guides on decommissioning and waste management have been developed and will be issued for public consultation.
 These guides are mainly based on WENRA Safety Reference Levels.
 They have been developed based upon the licensing experience of the past years and the related requirements are assumed as reference in all the involved authorization processes.